XnLogicaL/SIRF/README.md

 Simple Intermediate Representation Format

 > [!WARNING]
-> This project is currently in the planning stage.
+> This project is in the early implementation stage.

-SIRF is an intermediate representation format that aims to be optimzable, portable and minimal.

 # Features